-- tive welding session until the process is changed, or until the Synergic mode is deselected.
-The machine has two synergic modes, one for MIG operation, one for Spool gun operation.
-If a setting is found that is desirable, be sure to save it under a program number and record it, or the settings will be lost once you leave the welding session/mode. - Pulse TIG Mode.
-The pulse TIG feature can be employed to control heat, wicking of the puddle and reduce the arc cone diameter, improving the directability of the arc.
-The Pulse TIG mode allows the setting of Pulse Amps, Pulse Frequency, and Pulse Time-On.
-Each features serves to change and shape the welding arc and puddle to control heat, wet-in and penetration. - 9) Pre and Post Flow Control.
+- 5) Burn Back Control.
+Burn back control is used to control the length of the wire stick-out after the trigger is released.
+It helps to prevent the welding wire from sticking in the coalescing weld puddle after the arc is terminated and saves the user from having to trim the wire before restarting the arc. - 6) Synergic MIG Mode.
+Synergic mode may be engaged to simplify welder setup and adjustment.
+This mode will allow the customer to input basic parameters and the machine will automatically set the wire feed speed (amps) and voltage based off of the user input.
+The unit's programming is easily overridden and the welder will remember the new ratio of voltage to wire feed setting during the active welding session until the process is changed, or until the Synergic mode is deselected.
+The machine has three synergic modes, one for standard MIG operation, one for standard Spool gun operation and one for standard push-pull gun operation. - 7) Pre and Post Flow Control.
 The adjustable Pre and Post flow control features are designed to improve weld quality at the beginning and end of the weld where porosity from oxidation can be a problem.
 This is accomplished by providing adjustable time controls for both pre flow and post flow of shielding gas.
-This control is active for both MIG and TIG. - 10) MIG Start and Crater Fill (MIG End) Feature improves starts and starts, and helps prevent bead cracking and porosity in 4T mode. - 11) Slow Run-in of Wire.
+This control is active for both MIG and TIG. - 8) Slow Run-in of Wire.
 This feature improves arc striking quality in MIG modes by helping prevent arc stuttering (machine gunning) and push-off during arc initiation by slowing the wire speed until the arc is established.
 Note: This feature does prevent the user from taking accurate measurements of wire feed speed manually as the wire will feed slower until the arc is struck and maintained.
-Adjustments to starting (upslope) may be made to further improve the arc starting properties of this welder. - 12) Spool Gun Modes.
-This welder is well equipped to handle the aluminum welding needs of most customers by being both spool gun ready.
-The unit can handle several different Everlast spool gun models, but the most capable is the 300 amp, Parker® DSP 360A spool gun.
-Also the user may want to consider the Everlast SM200N-MTS gun which is a 200+ Amp gun with a 24 series barrel, although the gun will not support the full range of amps the welder delivers.
+This is not an adjustable feature and cannot be deactivated. - 9) Spool Gun Modes.
+This welder is well equipped to handle the aluminum welding needs of most customers by being spool gun ready.
+The unit can handle several different Everlast spool gun models, but the user may want to consider the Everlast SM200N -MTS gun which is a 200+ Amp gun with a 24 series barrel.
 A spool gun is an economical choice for light to heavy applications requiring a fast deposition rate of aluminum on materials 3/16" or greater in thickness.
 A spool gun is limited to 4" rolls (usually holding 1 lb of aluminum and 2 lbs of other filler metals) so numerous spools may be needed on larger projects.
-Note: